ziidx/Node-Express-MongoDB-Practice/exerciseTracker/README.md

 GET to /api/users/:id/logs?from&to&limit requires user id parameter while from, to, and limit queries are all optional.
 Returns a json object containing user id of matching document, username, the number of exercises in the logs, and a log of all exercises stored.
 If from/to/limit is specified, only exercises meeting those constraints will be present in the returned object.
 From and to will also be added as a field in the returned json object if either is specified.

-Possible extensions in the future will be incorporating a react frontend in place of the html file being served